spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202200.0/promotions-and-discounts-feature-integration.md

 Make sure that the discount form has a priority field and discounts table has a priority column.

-Make sure, that the existing discounts in the spy_discount DB table have priority set to 9999.
+Make sure that the existing discounts in the `spy_discount` DB table have priority set to `9999`.

 Make sure that discounts are calculated according to their priorities:
 1. Create a couple of percentage discounts with different priorities.
 2. Add items to the cart to fulfill discounts' requirements.
 3. Check that discounts are applied in the correct order and the calculated discount total is correct.

 {% endinfo_block %}

 {% info_block warningBox "Verification" %}

-Make sure that you can submit `Discount Create` and `Discount Update` forms with specified date and time for **Valid From** and **Valid To** discount form fields:
+Make sure that you can submit the *Discount Create* and *Discount Update* forms with specified date and time for **Valid From** and **Valid To** discount form fields:
 1. In the Back Office, go to **Merchandising** > **Discount**.
-2. Create new discount or update existing one, check that you can see `Discount` form.
+2. Create a new discount or update an existing one, check that you can see the *Discount* form.
-3. Make sure that you can see a datetime picker dropdown when you click on **Valid From** and **Valid To** discount form fields.
+3. Click on **Valid From** and **Valid To** discount form fields to ensure you can see the datetime drop-down menu.
-4. Make sure that **Valid From** and **Valid To** discount form fields can accept selected date and time, using keystroke entry for times not falling on the hour.
+4. Make sure **Valid From** and **Valid To** discount form fields can accept the selected date and time, using keystroke entry for times not falling on the hour.
-5. Make sure, that **Valid From** and **Valid To** date and time are persisted correctly in `spy_discount` DB table.
+5. In the `spy_discount` DB table, make sure **Valid From** and **Valid To** date and time are saved correctly.

 {% endinfo_block %}